cse210-fa24-group13/codesnip/specs/adrs/03_code_quality_tool.md

 ## Next Steps

 - Implement Puppeteer in the testing pipeline for WebViews.
-- Create initial test scripts to validate functionality and ensure stability.
+- Develop initial test scripts to verify functionality, ensure stability, and validate the decision.
 - Reassess the choice in the next sprint to ensure it meets the project's evolving requirements.